Here you can find resources on Digital Marketing, HubSpot Inbound Marketing, Web Development & Brand Strategy.

 The inner workings of SEO

-The basics of how search engines work, like Google, is that these search engines make use of crawlers that go out on the internet and gather data from all the content they can index online.
-These crawlers, known as spiders, bring back the data they collected to search engines and build an index.
+The basics of how search engines like Google work, is that these search engines make use of crawlers that go out on the internet and gather data from all the content they can find online.
+These crawlers, known as spiders, bring back the data they collected to search engines data warehouses and build an index.

-The collected data is then transferred to an algorithm that attempts to match the data with search queries we type into search engines.
-These are the factors that go into a search engine’s algorithm, courtesy of MOZ:
+These are the factors that go into a search engine’s algorithm, courtesy of MOZ.

 When trying to rank your website, you will be faced with competition from big brands for popular keywords and it can be challenging to get your website high on search engine rankings.
 If you are looking for some helpful tips to get your website ranking higher, we suggest checking out this blog post we wrote.
 Alternatively, you can check out our awesome resource below for more insights.

 Keep following us for a more detailed look into the vast depths that is search engine optimisation.
 In the next few blog posts in this series, we will explore on-page, off-page and technical SEO.

 You might find this interesting: Are SEO Agencies in South Africa Wasting your Money?